brian-team/brian2/docs_sphinx/developer/devices.rst

 As in the case of runtime code generation, computational work is done by a collection of `CodeObject` s.
 In `CPPStandaloneDevice`, each code object is converted into a pair of ``.cpp`` and ``.h`` files, and this is probably a fairly typical way to do it.
-For this device, it just uses the same code generation routines as for the runtime C++ device weave.

 Building
 --------